Contact Us

 Polyimide PCB material

 The polyimide base material is often one of the best choices when designing PCBs.
 The tensile strength and flexibility of polyimide PCB materials are excellent.
-Medical devices, such as prosthetics and implants, can also benefit from these materials because they are highly durable, thermally stable, and chemically resistant.
+Medical devices like prosthetics and implants can benefit from these materials.
+They are exceptionally durable, stable in heat, and resistant to chemicals.

 Ceramic PCBs